GENERAL HENRY H. ARNOLD

 Car Care Because We Care

-Provides a cash-equivalent voucher so a primary vehicle can be given basic maintenance service to deployed families.
-Includes an oil/filter change and may include lubrication and a vehicle safety check on a modest grant basis.
+Provides a cash-equivalent $50 voucher for a primary vehicle for basic maintenance service to deployed families.
+Includes an oil/filter change and may include lubrication and a vehicle safety check.
+The deployed member’s spouse needs to bring a copy of the deployed member’s orders to the Airman & Family Readiness Center to pick up the voucher.

 Give Parents A Break